Cary McDermott

 Your Inner Child of the Past.
 By Hugh Missildine.
 How patterns of responding can be established in childhood, and how to support yourself to change them.

-The Creative Whack Pack.
-Well-known, well-utilised, “it will "whack" you out of habitual thought patterns and allow you to look at what you're doing in a fresh way.”
+The Creative Whack Pack By Roger Von Oech.
+A very well-known set of 64 cards, “it will "whack" you out of habitual thought patterns and allow you to look at what you're doing in a fresh way.”
 This also comes as an app for your mobile phone.

 Creativity: Flow and the Psychology of Discovery.
 By Mihaly Csikszentmihalyi.
 The author/psychologist uses his now well-known notion of ‘flow’ (fully immersed in a feeling of energised focus) to explore the creative process through interviews with creatives in many fields from scientists to artists.
 Another classic.